jaimiles23/Multiplication-Medley/README.md

    1. Documents for the distribution of the skill.

-## Dynamic speech construction
+## Natural language generation
-This skill uses **dynamic speech construction** to generate the prompts returned to the user.
-Dynamic speech construction generates a speech response by sampling sentence chunks (e.g., clauses, parts of speech, etc) from a series of linearly connected tuples.
+This skill utilizes natural language generation (NLG) to transform  linearly connected sentence chunks (e.g., clauses, parts of speech, etc.) into speech responses.

 Consider the following arbitrary noun phrase:
 > "The red dog"

-This sentence can parsed into 3 separate chunks:
+This phrase can parsed into 3 separate chunks:
    1. "The": determiner
    2. "red": colour adjective
    3. "dog": animal noun

-In this example, the color and animal are excessive details with no effect on the meaning of the response.
-Rather than hard coding "the red dog", dynamic speech construction samples from the following three message tuples (MT).
+In this example, the determiner, adjective, and noun have no effect on the meaning of the response.
+As such, we can use NLG to generate an arbitrary noun phrase.
+This skill's NLG samples from the following three message tuples (MT).
 A single item is sampled from each message tuple to create the noun phrase (DET, JJ, NN).
 ```python 3
 MT_DET = (
     "The",